18F/uswds-jekyll/pages/support/request-storage.md

 SCINet users have access to a large short-term storage /90daydata which has no quotas.
 When requesting a project quota increase on Ceres or Atlas the PI will need to justify the request and explain why using /90daydata is not sufficient.

 To request project quota increase for storage on Ceres, Atlas and/or Juno fill out the following application form:

 [Request Project Quota Increase](https://forms.office.com/g/ntnKBzJiKx){: .usa-button .usa-button-big }

+Please Note: Only the project manager or the project PI can request a quota increase.
+Any requests sent by other individuals will be declined.

 ## To Request a New Project Allocation
 When requesting additional data storage you will be asked for: